Unintended consequences: Causes

 In addition to Merton's causes, psychologist Stuart Vyse has noted that groupthink, described by Irving Janis, has been blamed for some decisions that result in unintended consequences.

 Types

 Unexpected benefits

 The creation of "no-man's lands" during the Cold War, in places such as the border between Eastern and Western Europe, and the Korean Demilitarized Zone, has led to large natural habitats.

 The sinking of ships in shallow waters during wartime has created many artificial coral reefs, which can be scientifically valuable and have become an attraction for recreational divers.
-This led to the deliberately sinking of retired ships for the purpose of replacing coral reefs lost to global warming and other factors.
+This led to the deliberate sinking of retired ships for the purpose of replacing coral reefs lost to global warming and other factors.